-Make VirtualBox Boot from USB Flash Drive (Windows)
+Boot a USB Flash Drive in VirtualBox (Windows)

 - Download and run VirtualBox (Installing to the default path).